-Name Affiliation Presentation Highlight CSIR-WRI.
-RECIRCULATE WP2 intervention associated with Mark Osa Drain water quality in two urlower faecal coliforms and E. coli than the con-Akrong Ghana ban slums in Accra, Ghana and the impact of an intervention trol site and samples from the pre-intervention. initiated in one of the slums Dr CSIR-WRI, Drinking Water Quality from Proof of last 100 metre concept - faecal coliform Kwadwo Ghana Two Urban Slums in Accra, contamination of drinking water spiked once the Ghana: Exploring the Concept water reached and resided in the household.
-Ansong Asante of the Last 100 Metres Blue Skies Microbial pathogens and leafy Anaerobic digestion of human faecal waste Joyce Ghana Tuakly vegetables: Impact of irrigashows promise when applied to cabbage crops tion practices in Ghana for growth and lower contamination.
+Name Affiliation Presentation Highlight Mark Osa Akrong CSIR-WRI, Ghana Drain water quality in two ur- ban slums in Accra, Ghana and the impact of an intervention initiated in one of the slums RECIRCULATE WP2 intervention associated with lower faecal coliforms and E. coli than the control site and samples from the pre-intervention.
+Dr Kwadwo Ansong Asante CSIR-WRI, Ghana Drinking Water Quality from Two Urban Slums in Accra, Ghana: Exploring the Concept of the Last 100 Metres Proof of last 100 metre concept - faecal coliform contamination of drinking water spiked once the water reached and resided in the household.
+Joyce Tuakly Blue Skies Ghana Microbial pathogens and leafy vegetables: Impact of irrigation practices Anaerobic digestion of human faecal waste shows promise when applied to cabbage crops in Ghana for growth and lower contamination.